-On January 30, 2017 Provincial Officer Shayne Finlay began conducting the inspection of the Wiarton Water Treatment System located in the municipality of South Bruce Peninsula.
+On February 6, 2018 Provincial Officer Shavne Finlay began conducting the inspection of the Wiarton Water Treatment System located in the municipality of South Bruce Peninsula.
 The system is operated by OCWA.
-There was 1 AWQI'S during this year's inspection cycle which is from January 22, 2016- January 30, 2017.
+This year's inspection cycle is from January 30, 2017- February 6, 2018.